Skip to main content

 A vector is an ordered sequence of objects while a bag is an unordered collection.
 This makes vectorof the preferred choice for testing stream output where the order is known.
 If the order is undeterministic, as may be the case with pivot streams, use extract.

-Another useful function is timeout, that reads a stream but stops after a specified number of seconds.
+For infinite real-time streams, a useful function is timeout that runs a stream a specified number of seconds.

 timeout(heartbeat(1),2.5);